What Does self-love Mean?

 Why is it important to practice self-love?

 One of the key components of growing and thriving in life is having a foundation of self-love.
-Loving yourself can help you grow and thrive in all areas of your life.
+Loving yourself can help you grow and thrive in all areas of your life, and it can also help you to express love toward others more fully.

 Inherent in the positive regard you habitually direct toward yourself through self-love are self-support, self-encouragement, self-acknowledgment, and self-appreciation — these are all positive energy inputs that you directly provide to your being when you’re founded in the thoughts, feelings, and behaviors that encapsulate self-love.
 That unconscious positive affirmation of self you direct toward your own being uniquely and directly empowers you.